Stuycs-K/finalproject-09-harrington-astrid-zhu-ivy/DEVLOG-Ivy.md

 ### 2025-05-19 - Coding rotate
 Since sha256 requires rightrotate and rightshift, I'm trying to code that right now.
 I know java has some built in functions for rotating integers, so I'll try to use that but I'm facing integer number too large errors.

+I worked on it a bit at home, and right rotate and right shift are now working!
+I've tried on some strings and xor produces the right result.